 Go over all the different modernization options and carefully weigh their implications and pros and cons.
 Here is an overview of the main group of solutions according to Gartner.
 At the end, “choosing is winning, but only if you choose wisely.”

 First and foremost, be aware of your legacy and its characteristics.
 In some cases, these systems have been in production for decades and have seen multiple changes and upgrades in the underlying infrastructure.
 This combination results in an environment that is, by now, quite unique.
 The same goes for the chosen target technology stack, where the combination of infrastructure and product versions creates a one-of-a-kind system.

 Apart of the degree of complexity, size is also an essential factor.
 If you have a small application, you might be able to make use of the Business Rules Extraction solution.
 But if the transformation involves huge systems, like most of our clients have, you will probably need other methods.

 Companies have tried rewriting these types of applications from scratch over and over, frequently having to deal with huge delays or even abandoning projects and losing millions of dollars in the process.
 In theory, this looks like the best solution, but is it really when you consider the risk?

 Look at your legacy and think about what you need.
 Does the application itself work from a business perspective?
 Do you even need to rewrite it?
 Can migration and testing be automated?
 Do you want this application running in the cloud?
 What about modernizing programming languages?
-Make sure you analyze all possible options, even if you think you already found the right one.
+Make sure that you analyze all options out there, even if you think you already found the right one.